nunchistudio/blacksmith/documentation/introduction/what/overview.md

   especially if there is more than one engineer working on the code base.
 By using the Blacksmith Enterprise Edition, organizations can run and version database migrations smoothly with no conflicts across teams.
+- **UI kit:** The UI kit is a collection of open-source, reusable, front-end components.
+It allows to embed any kind of information from your Blacksmith application in a custom dashboard within a few lines of code.
+This layer is particularly useful for creating custom dashboards.
+- **Dashboard:** The dashboard is the default UI built-in within any application using the Enterprise Edition.
+It leverages the Blacksmith UI kit to simplify custom work on top of it.